-- The 1969 addition to Camp Murray Building 1 was most recently evaluated in 2020 and determined Not Eligible for listing on the NRHP (SRI 2020). - The seven NRHP-Eligible buildings comprise the Camp Murray Historic District (see Figure 3-3 and Table 3-3 for more information).
+- The 1969 addition to Camp Murray Building 1 was most recently evaluated in 2020 and determined Not Eligible for listing on the NRHP (SRI 2020).
+SHPO did not support this concurrence, stating that an addition cannot be determined eligible or ineligible separately from the main structure.
+(DAHP Project No. 2020-10-06212) - The seven NRHP-Eligible buildings that comprise the Camp Murray Historic District (see Figure 3-3 and Table 3-3 for more information).
 Ten buildings, structures, and objects have been identified as NRHP-Eligible contributors to the historic district (E2M 2006).
 In 1992, four structures were recommended as "district eligible," but when the historic district was recommended in 2006, these four structures (and Building 6) were not included as contributors to the district (E2M 2006). - A Building Condition Assessment was completed for four NRHP-Eligible structures on Camp Murray to guide preservation and maintenance of these structures (Richaven 2016). - White Oak Woodlands are known to be part of a culturally significant landscape for the Steilacoom tribe. - This site contains no cemeteries.